Introduction

 CompatibilityIncompatible with vitamin C and vecuronium

-Etomidate↔ BP, ↔ CO, ↔ HR, ↓ cortisol, ↔ ICPProlonged inhibition of steroid synthesis in the critically ill; withdrawn from number of countries
+Etomidate↔ BP, ↔ CO, ↔ HR, ↓ cortisol, ↔ ICPProlonged inhibition of adrenal steroid synthesis after even a single dose in the critically ill

-Ketamine↑ BP, ↑ HR, ↑ CO, ↔ cortisol, ↑↓ ICP↔ or ↑ CPP and ↔ ICP with standard anesthetic management
+Ketamine↑ BP, ↑ HR, ↑ CO, ↔ cortisol, variable ICPCerebral perfusion pressure and ICP generally maintained with standard anesthetic management

-Propofol↓ BP, ↔ HR, ↓ CO, ↔ cortisol, ↓ ICPHemodynamic compromise marked in elderly, ASA 3 or more or hypovolemic patients with ‘standard’ induction dose
+Propofol↓ BP, ↔ HR, ↓ CO, ↔ cortisol, ↓ ICPHemodynamic compromise marked in elderly, ASA 3 or more, or hypovolemic patients with a standard induction dose

 Evidence